-#2: Willie Mays did it all, and you know you have to be a good center fielder to play at Polo Grounds.
-Mays was a 24-time all-star, and won 12 Gold Glove awards.
+#1: Willie Mays did it all, and you know you have to be a good center fielder to play at Polo Grounds.
+Mays was a 24-time all-star and won 12 Gold Glove awards.
 He was also a two-time MVP and took home the 1954 World Series.
 He has over 600 HR and 3,000 hits in his career.
-Mays could contribute in every part of the game.
+Mays could contribute to every part of the game.

 3. Hank Aaron

-#3: Hank Aaron ahead of Bonds might not be right, but in consideration to how they got to where they are, Aaron is slightly ahead.
+#3: Hank Aaron ahead of Bonds might not be right, but in consideration of how they got to where they are, Aaron is slightly ahead.
 755 home runs, and over 2,000 RBI, Aaron was one of the best hitters in baseball.
 In addition to his power, he had over 3,500 hits.
-He was a 25-time all-star, and won three Gold Gloves.
+He was a 25-time all-star and won three Gold Gloves.

 5. Walter Johnson